ShaylaWhite/Soul-Bloom---Front-End/README.md

 ## Project Planning

-Managed this project using GitHub Projects, where you can find detailed information about our project breakdown, deliverables, timelines, and progress.
+Managed this project using GitHub Projects, where you can find detailed information about my project breakdown, deliverables, timelines, and progress.

+### Challenges and Ongoing Development
+During the development of the Soul Bloom application, I successfully achieved significant milestones, such as user registration, login functionality, and the ability for users to plant flowers in their gardens.
+However, there are still exciting challenges and features on the horizon:

+## Update and Delete Flower Functionality
+i am still actively working on implementing update and delete functionalities for flowers in the user's garden.
+These features will empower users to edit or remove specific flowers as they nurture their virtual gardens.
+Our team is dedicated to providing a seamless and user-friendly experience for managing their blooming oasis.

+As I continue to develop Soul Bloom, MY mission is to ensure that users have complete control over their gardens, allowing them to personalize their self-care experience to the fullest.

+Stay tuned for these upcoming enhancements as we strive to create a more vibrant and enriching experience in the world of Soul Bloom! 🌼🌿🌻

+If you have any suggestions, feedback, or need assistance, please feel free to reach out.
+We value your input and are committed to making Soul Bloom the best it can be.
+Thank you for being a part of our journey.

 ## Entity-Relationship Diagram (ERD)